Spanish–Portuguese War (1776–1777): Peace

 On 24 February 1777, King Joseph I died, and his daughter and successor Maria I dismissed Pombal and concluded on 1 October the First Treaty of San Ildefonso with Spain.

 Spain returned the island of Santa Catarina to Portugal and recognised Rio Grande de São Pedro as Portuguese territory but kept the strategically-important River Plate port town of Colonia del Sacramento, which the Portuguese had founded in 1680, with the rest of the Banda Oriental (Uruguay), and also kept the Misiones Orientales.
 In return, Spain acknowledged that the Portuguese territories in Brazil extended far west of the line that had been set in the Treaty of Tordesillas.

-In the Treaty of El Pardo, signed on 11 March 1778, Spain gained Spanish Guinea (Equatorial Guinea), which would be administered from Buenos Aires from 1778 to 1810 and was held by Spain until 1968.
+In the Treaty of El Pardo, signed on 11 March 1778, Spain gained Spanish Guinea (Equatorial Guinea), which would be administered from Montevideo from 1778 to 1810 and was held by Spain until 1968.

 Aftermath

 One of the results of the war was that the Portuguese remained neutral when the American Revolutionary War became a global conflict with the entry of France in 1778 and Spain in 1779.
-Though allied with Great Britain, the Portuguese were disappointed by Britain's lack of support against Spain and remained neutral in the Revolutionary War.
+Though allied with Great Britain, the Portuguese were disappointed by Britain's lack of support against Spain and remained neutral in the American War.
 In 1781, Portugal joined the First League of Armed Neutrality, which had been formed in August 1780 to prevent neutral shipping from being inspected for French contraband by the Royal Navy.